srl-labs/containerlab/docs/install.md

 ### Mac OS
 Running containerlab on Mac OS is possible[^4] by means of a separate docker image with containerlab inside.

+!!!warning
+    ARM-based Macs (M1/2) are not supported, and no binaries are generated for this platform.
+This is mainly due to the lack of network images built for arm64 architecture as of now.

 To use this container use the following command:

 ```shell linenums="1"